Here’s to the government of Richard Nixon

 – Phil Ochs, from his song “Here’s to the State of Richard Nixon”

-I didn’t know anything about politics.
+I didn’t know anything about politics, of course.
 I supported Nixon’s candidacy only because Joe Devereaux and some girl had already picked Humphrey.
 It was me and Kurt Carson in Nixon’s corner.
 I don’t remember much about Kurt, except that he was nearsighted and sported a crew cut.
 I do remember our parents were happy that we were stumping for Nixon.

 Long story short, Kurt and I lost the debate.
 But only because most of the kids had parents who were Democrats.

-It was the first and last time I stumped for Nixon.
+It was the first and last time I supported Nixon.

 I don’t like to disparage the dead.
 Most of us already know Nixon’s legacy.
 He abused his power multiple times in attempting to cover up clandestine and illegal activities by members of his administration.
-Staring impeachment in the face, he resigned in disgrace, the only American president to do so.
-Had he not resigned, his forced removal from office would’ve been deserved.
+Staring impeachment in the face, he resigned in disgrace: the only American president to do so.
+Had he not resigned, his forced removal from office would have been deserved.

 Nixon’s resignation was 40 years ago this weekend.
 It seems our media loves to drag out the details of Watergate every time its anniversary rolls around.
 Certainly, it was one of the severest crucibles in American history.
 But it was also a high point, and turning point, of American journalism.
 It ushered in an age of so-called “gotcha journalism.”
 And every time the word “Watergate” is mentioned, the precocious microphone-fondling progeny of Woodward and Bernstein begin to salivate.

-Had Watergate never happened, Nixon’s presidency would’ve received mixed reviews.
-He ended the Vietnam War, but only after escalating it.
+Had Watergate never happened, Nixon’s presidency would probably have received mixed reviews.
+He was in office when the Vietnam War ended…but only after he severely escalated it.
 He expanded Johnson’s progressive Great Society domestic reforms, but his war policy stimulated inflation and caused large budget deficits.
 Nixon had a golden opportunity to unite a country plagued with a generational and ideological gap.
 But his paranoia prohibited him from reaching out to his opponents.
 Instead, he did just the opposite: he compiled an “Enemies List” to target his critics.

-But here are four areas in which Nixon deserves high marks:
+But…there are actually four areas in which Nixon deserves high marks: